 - Leftover Turkey: Use your leftover turkey, but any meat can work.

-For this recipe, you'll want to have on hand a pie plate, rolling pin, large pan, spatula, measuring cups and spoons, and a basting brush.
+For this leftover turkey recipe, you'll want to have on hand a pie plate, rolling pin, large pan, spatula, measuring cups and spoons and basting brush.

 Substitutions and Variations